-How I Have Sex: 'With Women, You're Guaranteed to Cum; With Men, They're Guaranteed to Cum'
+How I Have Sex: ‘With Women, You’re Guaranteed to Cum; With Men, They’re Guaranteed to Cum’

 It does impact my life now — before, it was mild back pains when I carried things.
 I’m not allowed to carry anything more than five kgs, not allowed to sleep on my stomach, nothing that strains the back.
 If I walk for a long period, if I sit on a chair for a longer period, then I start getting inflammation — the pain starts worsening.
 My scoliosis is caused by Systemic Lupus Erythematosus (SLE).
 The only thing that helps is a massage to relieve the tension.

 In the beginning, my sex life didn’t change that much, but as time went on — it did.
 Searching for positions got really difficult and really painful.
 The most convenient position is definitely missionary, but it also gets boring because you don’t enjoy it as much.
-The other position that has helped and I have enjoyed as much would be doggy because it’s definitely more enjoyable.
+The other position that has helped and I have enjoyed as much would be doggy because it’s definitely more exciting.

 Again, it depends on your pain level that day.
 If the pain is severe, I just take a break.
 I’ve made that mistake of pushing even though the pain was a lot, and then I would make up for it by being in bed the next two days.

 I have a relatively high sex drive, too.
 I do masturbate pretty often, but it gets pretty painful sometimes due to some other condition.
 There were times when I’ve wanted to have sex or when I was aroused, but I couldn’t.
 You have to learn how much you can push your body and you just need to let go and let it rest.
-Sometimes you can push it, sometimes you’re going to push and you’re going to end up worse — physically, and also you’re not going to be able to enjoy the sex.
+Sometimes you can push it; other times you’re going to push and you’re going to end up worse — physically, and also you’re not going to be able to enjoy the sex.

-We had to improvise — not to say it got boring, we improvised and found new ways to enjoy and make it work for us.
+We had to improvise [with sex positions] — not to say it got boring, we improvised and found new ways to enjoy and make it work for us.
 We’re always experimenting with how much we could push, what alternatives we could use to make sex more enjoyable for us.

 I think I surely loved my body.
 And that’s important.
 I felt I was hot.
 This was before my medicines made me fat; that’s going to come off because the medicines are changing.

 What turns me off varies with my mood.
 Foreplays are a must, it’s non-negotiable.
-If you don’t go down, I don’t go out — that’s rule number one.
-Sometimes, a walk on the beach or heart-to-heart conversation [work].
-Sometimes a steamy conversation.
-Of course, a lot of exploration of the body before the actual act.
+If you don’t go down, I don’t go down — that’s rule number one.
+Sometimes, a walk on the beach or heart-to-heart conversation [work]; some times, a steamy conversation.
+Of course, a lot of exploration of the body before the actual act helps.

 My pleasure centers include the neck, [area] right below the ear, the clavicle — the clavicle is a huge center for me!
 Even the bottom center of your back.
 There’s also this one central point at the back which a lot of people haven’t recognized.
 That’s a really, really massive pleasure center.
-And then between the navel and the pubic region, the center part of that massive then if you take a circle from your belly button, and go around the body, that again is a massive pleasure center.
+And then between the navel and the pubic region, the center part of that; if you take a circle from your belly button, and go around the body, that again is a massive pleasure point.

 What do I like to do in bed?
 Play, basically, like have fun and be able to laugh.
 Being on top is usually more direct and puts more pressure physically on me.
 So I’m usually at the bottom so that my body is rested — like, physically, I’m not moving so much.
 So the pain is not as much [because of] scoliosis and my other conditions.